3D ANIMATED CORPORATE TECHNOLOGY VIDEOS

 POWER STATION Public awareness campaign

-AARONS CGI created a 3D animated corporate technology video for the proposed TNG Eastern Creek Power Station currently under development in Sydney, NSW, Australia.
+AARONS CGI created a 3D animated corporate technology presentation for the proposed TNG Eastern Creek Power Station currently under development in Sydney, NSW, Australia.
 The multi-million dollar project recycles waste products into green energy, building on technology currently used in Europe.

-The animations were incorporated into the client’s own ‘live-action’ video aimed at informing local councils and residents of the plans.
+The animations were incorporated into the client’s own live-action video aimed at informing local councils and residents of the plans.
 The animations continue to feature on various Australian national news networks.

 Waste material not suitable for recycling is stored in a giant disused landfill.